vercel-solutions/next-workshop-app-dir/README.md

 # Next.js workshop - App dir
 During this workshop we will learn Next.js app dir basics, including:

-* Streaming and suspense.
+* Streaming and suspense
-* Nested layouts.
+* Nested layouts
-* New app dir defaults.
+* New app dir defaults
-* Comparison with pages.
+* Comparison with pages
-* Accessing request object.
+* Accessing request object
-* Data fetching.
+* Data fetching
-* Loading fonts.
+* Loading fonts

 And more.

-## Excercises
+## Exercises
 Our team decided to migrate this app from the Next.js basics workshop, from pages to app dir.
 You were assigned for the task.

 Don't forget to: